yesbotics/dualsense-controller-python/README.md

 By default the stick axis values are mapped from -128 to 127 (default mapping) and the trigger values from 0 to 255, which means the stick axis default position values are 0 and trigers default position values are 0.

-Optional stick deadzones should be adjusted properly depeneding on the mapping, i.e. value 3 is fine when the stick axis values range from -128 to 127.
-But it is too high, when stick range is interpreted as -1.0 to 1.0 (normalized mapping), then u should use a deadzone which is smaller than 1.
+Optional stick deadzones should be adjusted properly depending on the mapping, i.e. value 3 is fine when the stick axis values range from -128 to 127.
+But it is too high, when stick range is interpreted as -1.0 to 1.0 (normalized mapping), then you should use a deadzone which is smaller than 1.

-To apply a custom mapping, i.e. normalized mapping (-1.0 to 1.0) pass it while initialization:
+To apply a custom mapping, i.e. normalized mapping (-1.0 to 1.0) pass it on initialization:

 ```python
 controller = DualSenseController(